Non-sporting

 The price of a Poodle in Australia will be determined by the age, sex, size, colour, and breeder.
 You could expect to pay anywhere from $700 for a Standard Poodle, right up to as much as $5,000.

-Miniature and Toy Poodles tend to cost more than Standard Poodles, but this will differ depending on the breeder.
+Miniature and Toy Poodles tend to cost more than their Standard counterparts, but this will differ depending on the breeder.

 Don’t always go for the cheapest dog without doing your research on the seller though.
 Ensure they are a registered breeder, or you may be buying from an unethical source, a dog that is not purebred, or a dog with underlying health issues.